-If you were arrested and charged with the crimes of assault, aggravated assault, or simple assault, contact the Philadelphia, Pennsylvania, criminal defense attorneys at The Zeiger Firm.
+If you were arrested and charged with the crimes of assault, aggravated assault, or simple assault, contact the Philadelphia criminal defense attorneys at The Zeiger Firm.
 Our criminal defense attorneys understand the differences between these crimes and will zealously defend you against these charges.
-Generally, an assault is defined as an attempt or a threat to injury a person.
+Generally, an assault is defined as an attempt or a threat to injure a person.
 Often, when our clients are charged with an assault crime, they are also charged with recklessly endangering another person (REAP) or possession of an instrument of crime (PIC).
-In Pennsylvania there is no distinction under the law between assault and battery.
-Regardless of the charges, our lawyers can defend your case.
+In Pennsylvania, there is no distinction under the law between assault and battery.
+Regardless of the charges, our aggravated assault lawyers can defend your case.

-The Philadelphia, Pennsylvania, criminal defense lawyers at The Zeiger Firm understand the laws, rules, and procedures necessary to defend clients charged with assault and battery, and we fight to obtain the best results for our clients.
+The Philadelphia assault lawyers at The Zeiger Firm understand the laws, rules, and procedures necessary to defend clients charged with assault and battery, and we fight to obtain the best results for our clients.
 We advocate zealously, never forgetting that our most important goal is obtaining the best results for our clients, whether that means fighting procedural battles or representing our clients before a judge or jury.
 We work hard for our clients, explaining their options and keeping them updated about the status of their cases.

-When you need a Philadelphia, Pennsylvania criminal defense attorney to defend you after an arrest or charge of assault and battery, contact The Zeiger Firm, who represent every client zealously to obtain the best results possible in each case.
+When you need a Philadelphia assault attorney to defend you after an arrest or charge of assault and battery, contact The Zeiger Firm, who represent every client zealously to obtain the best results possible in each case.
 To arrange a consultation, please give us a call at (215) 546-0340 or send us an email via our online contact form.

 Some assault crimes are charged as misdemeanors and this type of offense is often referred to as simple assault.
 However, do not be mistaken, as there is nothing simple about Pennsylvania’s assault laws or the criminal process that follows misdemeanor assault charges.
 Always take these charges seriously—just because they are not felony crimes does not mean that potentially harsh consequences won’t follow if you are convicted.